Hardy and Rellich inequalities for anisotropic p-sub-Laplacians

 where $p_i>1$, $i=1,\ldots,N$.
 Then

-In addition, we have $L(u,v)=0$ a.e. in $\Omega$ if and only if $u=cv$ a.e. in $\Omega$ with a positive constant $c$. \end{lem} Note that the Euclidean case of this lemma was obtained by Feng and Cui \cite{Feng-Cui}. \begin{proof}[Proof of Lemma \ref{Picone}] A direct computation gives
+In addition, let $\Omega$ be connected, then we have $L(u,v)=0$ a.e. in $\Omega$ if and only if $u=cv$ a.e. in $\Omega$ with a positive constant $c$. \end{lemma} Note that the Euclidean case of this lemma was obtained by Feng and Cui \cite{Feng-Cui}. \begin{proof}[Proof of Lemma \ref{Picone}] A direct computation gives

 This proves the equality in \eqref{1.3}.
 Now we rewrite $L(u,v)$ to see $L(u,v)\geq 0$, that is,

 where we denote

 and